amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 |------------ | ------------|
 | 1.
 Create a new file and open it in Vim. <br>
 Run ```vim note.txt``` | <img src="./screenshots/empty_vim_file.png" width="450"> <br> The new file is created and opened directly in the terminal.
 | 2.
-Enter insert mode to enable the ability to add text. <br>
+Enter input mode to enable the ability to add text. <br>
 Press the ```i``` key. | <img src="./screenshots/insert_mode.png" width="450"> <br> The -- INSERT -- status message in the bottom-left corner signals to us that we can now insert text.
 Before this, entering text did absolutely nothing.
 | 3.
 Write in some text. <br>
 Type in a message <br> Example: I love Linux! | <img src="./screenshots/enter_text.png" width="450"> <br>